Decremental Single-Source Shortest Paths on Undirected Graphs in Near-Linear Total Update Time: Conclusion

 \section{Conclusion}

-In this paper, we show that single-source shortest paths in undirected graphs can be maintained under edge deletions with near-linear total update time and constant query time.
+In this paper, we showed that single-source shortest paths in undirected graphs can be maintained under edge deletions with near-linear total update time and constant query time.
 The main approach is to maintain an $(n^{o(1)}, \epsilon)$-hop set of near-linear size in near-linear time.
 We leave two major open problems.
-The first problem is whether the same total update time can be achieved for directed graphs.
-This problem is very challenging because such a hop set is not known even in the static setting.
-Moreover, improving the current $\tilde O(mn^{0.9 + o(1)})$ total update time by \cite{HenzingerKNSTOC14,HenzingerKNICALP15} for the decremental reachability problem is already very interesting.
-The second major open problem is to derandomize our algorithm.
-The major task here is to deterministically maintain the priorities and corresponding balls of the nodes, which is the key to maintaining the hop set.
-A related question is whether the algorithm of Roditty and Zwick \cite{RodittyZ12} for decrementally maintaining the original distance oracle of Thorup and Zwick (and the corresponding spanners and emulators) can be derandomized.
-(Note however that the distance oracle of Thorup and Zwick can be constructed deterministically in the static setting \cite{RodittyTZ05}.)
+The first problem is whether the same total update time can be achieved for directed graphs, substantially improving the current $ m n^{0.9 + o(1)} $ total update time by \cite{HenzingerKNSTOC14,HenzingerKNICALP15}.
+This problem is very challenging because a suitable hop set for directed graphs is not known even in the static setting.
+Moreover, improving the current $ \tilde O (m \sqrt{n}) $ total update time by \cite{ChechikHILP16} for the decremental reachability problem is already very interesting.